sawezx/XPath-injection/README.md

 Can be easily optimized for Eclipse

-To launch it copy this repository in your own machine and put in URL: http://"IP of your remote machine":8080/FirstPr/ but before you should execute this command in Project Repository:
+To launch it copy this repository in your own machine and put in URL: http://"IP of your remote machine":8080/FirstPr/

-jar -cvf FirstPr.war *